 1. Choose High-Quality Ingredients: Select the freshest meats or fish to ensure the best flavor and longest shelf life.
 Trim off any fat, gristle, or skin before cooking.

-2. Cooking: Typically, the meat or fish is slowly cooked in fat until it's tender and easily pulled apart.
+2. Cooking: The meat or fish is typically slowly cooked in fat until it's tender and easily pulled apart.
 This could be done in an oven or on the stovetop.
 The low and slow cooking method allows the flavors to develop and the meat to become very tender.

 3. Shredding and Seasoning: Once cooked, the meat or fish is shredded or pounded to a paste.
 Season it generously at this point.
 Traditional seasonings include salt, pepper, nutmeg, and mace, but feel free to get creative.